 Take an IRA distribution and have tax withheld from it – if you’re otherwise eligible to take an IRA distribution (either you’re age 59½ or older, or one of the other exceptions applies), when you take the distribution you have the option of having tax withheld.
 By doing this, you can avoid the hassle of quarterly estimated payments, if you like.
 See the article “IRA Trick – Eliminate Quarterly Estimated Tax Payments” for all the details.

-Photo by User:Ksbrown/galleryClick the link to pick up a copy of An IRA Owner's Manual or if you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.
+Photo by User:Ksbrown/galleryThe latest edition of A Social Security Owner's Manual, 2013 Edition, can be purchased by clicking this link.
+If you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.